Roster

 reclassification will be removed from the World Series.

-There are no geographic Restrictions on any level of NAFA team.
-This
+Note for 2008 There are no geographic Restrictions on any level of

-will be evaluated at the 2006 World Series for 2007 Changes.
+NAFA team.
+This will be evaluated at the 2008 World Series for 2009

-any state or province, plus any state or province adjacent to your
+region is any state or province, plus any state or province adjacent

-state or province.
-Your state or province is determined by the home
+to your state or province.
+Your state or province is determined by

 Border